 Heritage Institute-Manassas serves 327 students

-The college's student:teacher ratio of 18:1 is same as the state community college average of 18:1.
+The college's student:teacher ratio of 18:1 is higher than the state community college average of 17:1.

 - Enrollment: 327 students

 - Source: Integrated Postsecondary Education Data System (IPEDS)

 The teacher population of 18 teachers has stayed relatively flat over five years.